qir-alliance/qir-spec/specification/under_development/Base-Profile.md

 # Base Profile

 This profile defines a subset of the QIR specification to support a coherent set of functionalities and capabilities that might be offered by a system.
 The Base Profile specifies the minimal requirements for executing quantum programs.
-Execution of a Base Profile compliant program does, for instance, not require support executing quantum instructions dependent on measurement outcomes.
+Execution of a Base Profile compliant program does not, for instance, require supporting quantum instructions dependent on measurement outcomes.
 The only requirements for a backend are to be able to perform unitary transformations on the quantum state, as well as measurements at the end of the program.

 TODO: table with list of features that need to be supported by hardware, and what it doesn't need to support?